Bridges might seem to be an ordinary structure but it has a vital role to play. Bridges are a very important part of transportation.

 Bridges are constructed to provide a passage over obstacles like flowing water, hills, road, valleys, etc. Bridges have multiple designs and structures according to the need or the purpose they are going to serve.

-The factors that affect the designing of bridges are the function, the nature of the obstacles, the materials, etc. In the old times, bridges were built with trees that have been fallen or cut down and different types of stones.
+The factors that affect the designing of bridges are the function, the nature of the obstacles, the materials, etc. In the old times, bridges were built with trees that had been fallen or cut down and different types of stones.

 For the first time, bridges were constructed with stepping stones.
 There are bridges made by placing fallen trees across the small streams of rivers.

-There are various types of bridges such as Beam bridges, Truss bridges, Cable-stayed bridges, Cantilever bridges, Tied Arc bridges, Arc bridges, Suspension bridges, etc.
+There are various types of bridges, such as Beam bridges, Truss bridges, Cable-stayed bridges, Cantilever bridges, Tied Arc bridges, Arc bridges, Suspension bridges, etc.

 What is Viaduct?

 A Viaduct is a bridge that is supported by arches, piers, and columns.
-Viaducts are usually longer and higher.
+Viaducts are longer and higher.
 It works as a connector between two points that are not at the same level.

 In other words, a viaduct is a bridge between two points not having equal elevation.
-Viaducts are typically used in broad valleys, wide rivers, and rugged terrains to create a direct overpass.
+Viaducts are used in broad valleys, wide rivers, and rugged terrains to create a direct overpass.

 The Latin word for the viaduct is viaducere where via stands for road and ducere stands for to lead.
 The Viaducts are used in cities if there is an abundance of railroads.